pmenage/bysykkel-bot/Readme.md

 ## Description

-This is a Telegram chatbot written in go which tells you if there are bicycles or locks in Oslo near you.
+This is a Telegram chatbot written in Go which tells you if there are bicycles or locks in Oslo near you.

 ## Run